What application materials are required for a candidate’s dossier?

 How can I access the application form?

 It is preferred that applicants fill out the web-based form on the application page on our website.
-Application forms are also available in both Microsoft word and PDF format.
-If you are unable to access these, please contact the Oak Institute via e-mail: email@example.com or by phone: 207.859.5319.
+If you have difficulty with the form, please contact the Oak Institute via e-mail: email@example.com or by phone: 207.859.5319.

 What information should I provide in the essays?

 The Oak Institute has a dual mission of providing a respite for practitioners doing important and difficult work and making a contribution to increasing awareness of human rights issues on campus.
 The essays provide you an opportunity to speak to the nature of your work and what you are likely to do when in residence.

 Should I send other materials about my human rights work and the work of my organization?

 Optional, but recommended.
 Anything that gives the selection committee a better idea regarding the kind of work in which you are involved is highly desirable.

 Not necessarily.
 This is not a research or traditional academic position.
 On the other hand, if the publications speak to the kind of work you have done or the likely contribution you might make on campus, the applicant should feel free to include them.

 Can applications be sent via fax or e-mail?